junyoung-sim/deepcpp/README.md

 # DeepCPP

-DeepCPP is a simple deep learning framework in C++ built from scratch for statistical experiments and applications that may require easily configurable and deployable deep neural networks.
+DeepCPP is a simple deep learning framework in C++ built from scratch for statistical experiments and applications involving regression or classification tasks that may require easily configurable and deployable deep neural networks.

 The following is a general guideline: